The Nature Conservancy in Wisconsin

 COMMON QUESTIONS

-The majority of the Conservancy’s preserves in Wisconsin are open to visitors for hiking, canoeing, cross-country skiing, bird watching, and photography.
+• The majority of TNC’s preserves in Wisconsin are open to visitors for hiking, canoeing, cross-country skiing, bird watching and photography.
 A few preserves are generally closed to the public, either due to access or liability problems or because even limited use would destroy the natural features we seek to protect.

 Many Wisconsin nature preserves are ADA accessible.
 Learn more here.